Looking for a variegated flowering houseplant to adorn your living room can be tricky. But what if you could have royalty, a princess in your home?

 We’ve taken the time to research some of the more likely problems, as well as a remedy to each.

 Remedy: Altering your watering schedule should fix this problem.
 The leaves are able to rejuvenate quite quickly once the problem is fixed.
-Simply keep testing out with the different amount of liquid during watering until you get the right match.
+Simply keep testing out the different amounts of liquid during watering until you get the right match.

 Remedy: One possible solution is to adjust the amount of misting that you provide your Philodendron.
 This should let the foliage grow back.
 If that doesn’t work, take it a step further.
 Isolate the brown leaves in a plastic bag in a tent-like fashion.
 This creates a natural build-up of moisture.
 If that doesn’t work, simply cut those leaves back and start over again.